 In the fourth quarter of 2002, the Company recorded a special charge of \$31 million associated with the Company's workforce reduction program and the consolidation of its operations from three divisions and ten regions into five operating divisions, elimination of redundant practices and streamlining its management structure.
-During the year ended December 31, 2003, additional severance related costs were incurred of \$26 million and recorded as a special charge.
-In the first quarter of 2004, an additional 100 employees were identified for termination, and severance costs of \$1 million were recorded in special charges.
-Payments are made over a period of up to two years with approximately \$8 million paid during the three months ended March 31, 2004 and \$43 million paid during the year ended December 31, 2003.
-As of March 31, 2004 and December 31, 2003, a liability of approximately \$7 million and \$14 million, respectively, is recorded on the accompanying condensed consolidated balance sheets related to the realignment activities.
-For the three months ended March 31, 2004, special charges also include approximately \$9 million, which represents litigation costs related to the tentative settlement of the South Carolina national class action suit, subject to final documentation and court approval (see note 14).
+During the year ended December 31, 2003, additional severance related costs of \$26 million were incurred and recorded as a special charge.
+During the three and six months ended June 30, 2004, an additional 50 and 150 employees, respectively, were identified for termination, and severance costs of \$2 million and \$3 million, respectively, were recorded in special charges.
+Payments are made over a period of up to two years with approximately \$3 million and \$11 million paid during the three and six months ended June 30, 2004, respectively, and \$43 million paid during the year ended December 31, 2003.
+As of June 30, 2004 and December 31, 2003, a liability of approximately \$6 million and \$14 million, respectively, is recorded on the accompanying condensed consolidated balance sheets related to the reorganization activities discussed above.
+For the six months ended June 30, 2004, special charges also includes approximately \$85 million, which represents the aggregate value of the Charter Class A common stock and warrants to purchase Charter Class A common stock contemplated to be issued as part of the terms set forth in memoranda of understanding regarding settlement of the consolidated Federal Class Action and Federal Derivative Action and approximately \$9 million of litigation costs related to the tentative settlement of the South Carolina national class action suit, all of which settlements are subject to final documentation and court approval (see note 14).

-During the three months ended March 31, 2003, the Company recorded severance costs of \$7 million in special charges.
-These severance costs were offset by a \$5 million settlement from the Internet service provider Excite@Home related to the conversion of approximately 145,000 high-speed data customers to our Charter Pipeline service in 2001.
+During the three and six months ended June 30, 2003, the Company recorded severance costs of \$8 million and \$15 million, respectively, in special charges.
+For the six months ended June 30, 2003, the severance costs were offset by a \$5 million settlement from the Internet service provider Excite@Home related to the conversion of approximately 145,000 high-speed data customers to our Charter Pipeline service in 2001.